StoryStarter - Tell a story in 7 steps

 - If you get stuck on a step, try thinking about a different one for a while, and then come back later.
 Sometimes you'll find that filling in other parts of your idea will help you get unstuck.

-- When you're finished with your worksheet, you're ready for some real fun in Part B - building a book on the StoryJumper.com website.
+- When you're finished with your worksheet, you're ready for some real fun - creating a book on the StoryJumper.com website.

 - Group Story I: Split the class into small groups and have them work on each step in teams and brainstorming ideas together.
 After each step, have the class share the results and vote on which team's idea to use.